 - Waterproof watch making it perfect for swimming.

 - Can set up challenges to keep kids motivated.

 - Tracks sleep too!

 - Does not need to be constantly recharged.
 1-year battery life.

 - The screen is on the small side.

 2. LeapFrog LeapBand

 If you are looking for something for your younger child, the LeapFrog LeapBand is a great option.
-But this watch is much more than just a step counter.
+But this watch is much more than just a step tracker.
 It features a large color screen and has more than 50 challenges to get kids moving.

 The LeapBand is great for ages 4-7.
-Kids are rewarded with points for every activity and how much movements they do.
+Kids are rewarded with points for every activity and how many movements they do.
 They then use the points to unlock a virtual pet they get to customize.
 Kids then motivate their pets by doing more activity.

 This water-resistant watch syncs with an app that has more games, rewards and teaches kids health tips.
 The adjustable band fits most 4-to 7-year-olds and the watch has a rechargeable battery.
 Parents can also set a “quiet time” so the watch doesn’t disturb sleeping kids or kids at school.